 Quality of Service: The data distribution technology should provide at least a high level of assurance that the data throughput expectations will be met under all conditions, and in some cases, it must be guaranteed.

-Communication technology: The data distribution technology should be readily deployable using range of IP-based communication technologies.
+Communication technology: The data distribution technology should be readily deployable using a range of communication technologies.

 Non-repudiation: The data distribution technology should be able to support non-repudiation services such that the sender of a message is not able to successfully claim that it did not send it.

-Misbehaviour reporting: The data distribution technology should be able to report any misbehaving actors to the appropriate systems to ensure that all systems can be properly prepared.
+Misbehavior reporting: The data distribution technology should be able to report misbehaving actors to the appropriate systems to ensure that all systems can be properly prepared.

 Geofencing: In several environments it is useful to restrict publications to a specific geofenced area and/or to restrict publication content to information related to a geofenced area.